opiproject/opi-api/README.md

   ![API Gateway](doc/images/API-GW-Layers.png)

 The OPI API boundary for the consumption interface will provide the exposed VF/PF capabilities to be used by the Host platform and/or the compute cores on the xPU.

+## OPI API Checking and Publishing

+The generation of the OPI API files from the protobuf definitions is handled by using the Buf tool for managing the schemas.
+The Buf tools provide for formatting, linting, building, and generation of code stubs.
+The Buf environment also provides a Buf Schema Registry (BSR) where the API can be published.

+The OPI API is published to the BSR in the [opiproject](https://buf.build/opiproject/opi).
+This project contains the auto-generated documentation as well as the code and sdk files.
+Refer th the BSR for information and documentation.

 ---